shy982/Med-QnA-App/README.md

 To run the application (Production build deployment for demo purpose only, not a dev environment):

-1. Navigate to the project root folder in your terminal.
+1. Navigate to the project root directory in your terminal.
 2. Run ``docker-compose up``.
 3. Wait a while for frontend and backend containers to spawn.
 4. Go to http://localhost:3000/ to start chatting